 Similarly MoM and QoQ compares to previous month and quarter respectively and provides context around growth rate.
 These context is especially important if growth is what you’re striving for and as sayings go, if you’re not growing, you’re dying.
 Even more important is to set goals to hit certain % YoY growth if you are focusing on growing your business.

 Website Visitor / Traffic

 Conversion rate is typically defined as the percentage of people that make it to the next phase of the customer journey.
-For example at Mudaven, we’re a B2B company offering consulting services for marketing, user experience design and data consulting for real estate agents.
+For example at MUDAVEN, we’re a B2B company offering digital marketing, website design and data analytics for real estate agents.
 A potential customer might visit www.mudaven.com and we have a call to action to submit a request to speak with us.
 The percentage of visitors that fill out the form is a conversion rate.
 Measuring conversion rate is important because if we can increase the conversion rate through user experience design, it directly means we increase the number of potential customers.